SofieDhoore/Cybersecurity_Virtualisation/Labo 1/Netwerk_afluisteren.md

-# Netwerk afluisteren
+# Network sniffing

-## Voorbeeld: 0-FTP.pcap
+## Example: 0-FTP.pcap

-Capture van FTP activiteit
+Capture van FTP activity

-**Hoeveel TCP-verbindingen?**
+**How many TCP-connections are there?**

-Statistics menu -> Conversations -> TCP Tab geeft aantal TCP verbindingen weer.
-In deze file: 45
+Statistics menu -> Conversations -> TCP Tab tells how many TCP connections there are.
+In this file: 45

-**Hoe start elke TCP-verbinding?**
+**How is each TCP-connection starting?**

-Elke TCP-verbinging start met een 3-way-handshake.
-Dit proces zorgt ervoor dat beide partijen klaar zijn voor communicatie en dat de verbinding betrouwbaar tot stand komt.
+Every TCP-connection starts with a 3-way-handshake.
+This process ensures that both parties are ready for communication and that the connection is established reliably.

-SYN (Synchronize): De initiërende host (client) stuurt een pakket met de SYN-vlag aan naar de server om een verbinding aan te vragen.
+SYN (Synchronize): The initiating host (client) sends a packet with the SYN flag to the server to request a connection.

-SYN-ACK (Synchronize-Acknowledge): De server antwoordt met een pakket waarin zowel de SYN- als de ACK-vlaggen aanstaan.
+SYN-ACK (Synchronize-Acknowledge): The server responds with a packet that has both the SYN and ACK flags enabled.

-ACK (Acknowledge): De client bevestigt de ontvangst met een ACK-pakket.
-De verbinding is nu tot stand gebracht.
+ACK (Acknowledge): The client acknowledges receipt with an ACK packet.
+The connection is now established.

-**Kan je de reden voor de drie dataverbindingen afleiden uit de controleverbinding?**
+**Can you deduce the reason for the three data connections from the control connection?**

-Als je drie aparte SYN, SYN-ACK, ACK-handshakes ziet op verschillende poorten, weet je dat drie dataverbindingen zijn gebruikt.
+If you see three separate SYN, SYN-ACK, ACK handshakes on different ports, you know that three data connections have been used.

 Request: PORT 157, 193, 214, 191, 19, 137.
-Dit betekent 157.193.214.191 als IP-adres.
+This means 157.193.214.191 as the IP-address.
 (19\*256) + 137 = 5001.
-5001 is de poort.
-Als je dan `tcp.port == 5001` intikt, krijg je alle pakketten die via deze poort verstuurd worden.
+5001 is the port.
+If you put `tcp.port == 5001`, then you get all packets sent through this port.

-SYN → Client vraagt om een verbinding op poort 5001.
+SYN → Client requests a connection on port 5001.

-SYN-ACK → Server bevestigt.
+SYN-ACK → Server confirms.

-ACK → Client voltooit de handshake.
+ACK → Client completes handshake.

-Je zult meerdere PORT-commando's zien, elk met een andere poort.
-Als je dit invoert in Wireshark `tcp.flags.syn == 1`, je ziet drie aparte SYN-handshakes met verschillende poorten, dit betekent dat drie dataverbindingen zijn opgezet.
+You will see multiple PORT commands, each with a different port.
+If you enter this into Wireshark `tcp.flags.syn == 1`, you will see three separate SYN handshakes with different ports, this means three data connections are set up.

 ### Ter info

-FTP = File Transfer Protocol om bestanden over te dragen tussen client en server.
+FTP = File Transfer Protocol to transfer files between client and server.

-TCP = Transmission Control Protocol om data uit te wisselen tussen netwerken.
+TCP = Transmission Control Protocol to exchange data between networks.

 ## Exploring a first trace file